How to Raise Business Start-up Capital

 Capitalize on a Solid Credit Rating

 Having their own business is something many millions of people can only dream about.
 On a worldwide basis, there are approximately 200 million small businesses.
 So, many individuals realize their dream, but many others, for one reason or another, never get off the ground.
-One of the factors that discourages people from getting that business launched is a lack of start-up capital, and another may be the fear of losing their hard-earned investment.
+One of the factors that discourage people from getting that business launched is a lack of start-up capital, and another may be the fear of losing their hard-earned investment.

 Entrepreneurs are risk-takers.
 They often go out on the limb and risk everything they possess to try and turn their dreams into a successful business.
 However, statistics show that two out of five businesses fail in the first two years.
 Business failure impacts personal credit, as many use their personal credit cards to partially finance their working capital.
 Bankruptcies create a negative stigma that can cut off access to credit for periods of seven to ten years.
-The reform of the bankruptcy law in The USA dating back to 2005 has made the situation much costlier for entrepreneurs.
+The reform of the bankruptcy law in the USA dating back to 2005 has made the situation much costlier for entrepreneurs.
 It instills a fear-factor that often sidelines the risk-takers for the rest of their lives.

 Many entrepreneurs go through several cycles of business start-ups before they are successful.
 Harsh bankruptcy laws discourage the start-up of new businesses, and this has a huge impact on the economy.
 The situation in Europe is even worse, with no protection for business owners from unpaid liabilities of the corporation.
 Laws and regulations strongly favor the banks and other institutional lenders.
 The world needs more entrepreneurs who are willing to put their ideas to work and create new jobs and are unafraid to take risks, again and again.
 Fortunately, the Internet has created new opportunities to put them back on their feet and finance their business models.
 Credit ratings need to be better understood and patiently improved over time.